citusdata/citus_docs/reference/user_defined_functions.rst

 $$$$$$$$$$$$$$$$$$$$$$$$$$$

 .. note::
   The rebalance_table_shards function is a part of Citus Enterprise.
-Please contact engage@citusdata.com to obtain this functionality.
+Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.

 The rebalance_table_shards() function moves shards of the given table to make them evenly distributed among the workers.
 The function first calculates the list of moves it needs to make in order to ensure that the cluster is balanced within the given threshold.
 Then, it moves shard placements one by one from the source node to the destination node and updates the corresponding shard metadata to reflect the move.